 I wrote this book early on in my career, after working at AT&T Language Line, to help people learn more about the field of remote interpreting.
 This service is used widely all over the world to deliver life-saving services at hospitals, to ensure equal access to justice in courtrooms, and pretty much every place else when you can’t have human interpreters on site and in person.

 While this book is older, much of the advice still applies to all forms of remote interpreting, including telephone and video interpreting.
 You can order a printed copy here.
 I also made the book available online for free to help interpreters who are delivering life-saving services while adjusting to remote interpreting for the first time as a result of the COVID-19 global pandemic.
 You can access it online for free here.

 I’ve also contributed chapters to many other books (mostly for the academic field of translation studies) and have authored or co-authored several articles in academic journals.
 That was all before I realized I’m a better fit for the business world than for academia. 😉 The easiest way to find those items, rather than list them all, is to just use this page from Google Scholar if you’re interested.

 Harvard Business Review

 I’ve been contributing to Harvard Business Review for many years.
-Helping business people solve problems is something I really care about.
+Helping business people solve problems related to global growth is something I really care about.